Vibrio harveyi: Quorum sensing

 Groups of V. harveyi bacteria communicate by quorum sensing to coordinate the production of bioluminescence and virulence factors.
 Quorum sensing was first studied in V. fischeri (now Aliivibrio fischeri), a marine bacterium that uses a synthase (LuxI) to produce a species-specific autoinducer (AI) that binds a cognate receptor (LuxR) that regulates changes in expression.
 Coined "LuxI/R" quorum sensing, these systems have been identified in many other species of Gram-negative bacteria.
 Despite its relatedness to A. fischeri, V. harveyi lacks a LuxI/R quorum-sensing system, and instead employs a hybrid quorum-sensing circuit, detecting its AI through a membrane-bound histidine kinase and using a phosphorelay to convert information about the population size to changes in gene expression.
 Since their identification in V. harveyi, such hybrid systems have been identified in many other bacterial species.
+Qrr RNA molecules are responsible for controlling regulator translation, repressing and promoting factors dependent on cell density.
 V. harveyi uses a second AI, termed autoinducer-2 or AI-2, which is unusual because it is made and detected by a variety of different bacteria, both Gram-negative and Gram-positive.
 Thus, V. harveyi has been instrumental to the understanding and appreciation of interspecies bacterial communication.